 Then the Destructive Spirit, not seeing the end, agreed to that treaty, just as two men who fight a duel fix a term saying: 'Let us on such a day do battle till night falls.'
-This too did Ohrmazd know in His omniscience that within these nine thousand years, three thousand would pass entirely according to the will of Ohrmazd, three thousand years in mixture would pass according to the will of both Ohrmazd and Ahriman, and that in the last battle the Destructive Spirit would be made powerless and that He ".Himself would save creation from aggression
+This too did Ohrmazd know in His omniscience that within these nine thousand years, a) Destiny ...
+If Time is a "youth" and if, as it is said in another text,(1) "the creator)

-Limited time, i. e., serial time (during $4, \cdots$ years), is then conceived in an ethical light, just like the material world in which it is manifested.
-Serial time is something like a great detour, an ample digression from Infinite Time, but a substantially positive detour, because its aim is to render the battle against Evil possible and successful. .Hence come some important consequences a) Destiny ...
-If Time is a "youth" and if, as it is said in another text,($\underline{(1)}$ "the creator) Ohrmazd dyed Time with colour," Time cannot be an a priori form in the Kantian sense.
-Time is objectively coloured; it can be practically identified with "destiny" (bakht, assigned lot).
-Some Mazdaic texts as, for example, the beautiful myth of the choice of the fravashis already mentioned, seem favourable to free...will, some others()) seem in favour of predestination.
-Apart from the problems connected with the historical formation of these ideas, we must say that Mazdaic theology solves the problem in a rather .consequential way
+Limited time, i. e., serial time (during 4,··· years), is then conceived in an ethical light, just like the material world in which it is manifested.
+Serial time is something like a great detour, an ample digression from Infinite Time, but a substantially positive detour, because its aim is to render the battle against Evil possible and successful.

+.Hence come some important consequences

+Ohrmazd dyed Time with

-.Denkart, quoted in Zaehner, Zurvan, p. mai -i
+.Denkart, quoted in Zaehner, Zurvan, p. ٣٨١ -١